benedictvs/FOCS-Calculator/README.md

 4. Instantiate your solver class at the bottom of main.py, passing in the following arguments
     1. The name of your module
     2. Your module class
+5. Add your new instantiated module object into the arguments of main()